\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

-Your soccer practice lasts 1 hour 30 minutes.
-How many minutes is that?
+Your soccer practice lasts 1 hour and 30 minutes.
+How many minutes is that in total?

 1 h 30 min = min